Tareq Kamleh: Joining ISIS

 Consequent to fleeing Australia, Tareq Kamleh engaged in a relationship with Ariel Bradley.
 Bradley was an American woman who fled Tennessee to fight for the Islamic state and was previously married to Yasin Mohammad, who was killed in an airstrike in 2015.
 Ariel Bradley and Tareq Kamleh got married after Mohammad was killed.
 Bradley believed it was her civic duty to marry an Islamic state fighter to support the cause.

 ISIS

 The Islamic state of Iraq and Syria (ISIS) is a jihadist terrorist group with a violent agenda and ideologies.
-ISIS holds religious authority over Muslims, and is the most successful terrorist organisation ever in attracting foreigners to join the ranks, thanks to their recruitment methods.
+ISIS claims religious authority over Muslims, and is the most successful terrorist organisation ever in attracting foreigners to join the ranks, thanks to their recruitment methods.
 ISIS will often look for foreigners whose ideologies can easily be exploited and manipulated, as well as foreigners looking for ego or adventure.
 In Tareq Kamleh's case, ISIS effectively manipulated his religious beliefs and ego, attracting him to join the cause.
 ISIS also use foreign recruits in recruitment videos to attract more foreign fighters.
 Kamleh can be seen in a recruitment video, asking for his foreign Muslim "brothers and sisters" to join the cause.